llamicron/rubric/book/src/rubric/home.md

 criteria:
   # The criteria name
   "Git installed":
-    # a stub is an identifier, it must be unique.
+    # This is the name of the corresponding function.
-    # if you omit this, the stub will be the criterion's name,
+    # if you omit this, the function name will be the criterion's name,
     # lower-cased and whitespace replaced with dashes
-    stub: git-installed
+    func: git_installed
     # Just a description.
 Students will see this when grading
     desc: Git should be installed and accessible
     # The point value, can be any number, even negative.